IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 As a registered user, you can:

--  Create your own dataverse and customize it
+-  Create your own dataverse, if permitted, and customize it.
--  Add datasets to dataverses, if available
+-  Add datasets to dataverses, if permitted.
--  Contribute to existing datasets, if available
+-  Contribute to existing datasets, if permitted.
--  Request access to restricted files, if available
+-  Request access to restricted files, if permitted.

 Account Log In Options
 ~~~~~~~~~~~~~~~~~~~~~~